Police Department Divisions

 The Patrol Division is the largest and most visible of all the Police Department’s operational units.
 Officers are assigned to one of four patrol teams, two daytime shifts and two nighttime shifts.
 Each team is supervised by a Patrol Sergeant and works a 12-hour shift to provide 24 hour services to the community.

-Many common tasks which previously had to be done in the station are now accomplished in the officer’s squad car, due to advances in technology.
-Officers can complete traffic crash and case reports, review in-car video, and check criminal and driver’s license history from their squads.
+Many common tasks, which previously had to be done in the station, are now accomplished in the officer’s squad car, due to advances in technology.
+Officers can complete traffic crash and case reports, review in-car video, and check criminal and driver’s license history from their squad vehicles.

 Some officers have specialized areas of training and serve in the following capacities:

 - Field Training Officer

 - Major Traffic Crash Investigation Team